apache/jena-site/source/documentation/sparql-apis/__index.md

   common patterns of HTTP usage.

 * The previous `HttpOp` is available as `HttpOp1` and Apache HttpClient is still a dependency.
-Eventually, `HttpOp`` and dependecy on  Apache HttpClient will be removed.
+Eventually, `HttpOp` and dependency on  Apache HttpClient will be removed.

 * GSP - support for dataset operations as well as graphs (also supported by Fuseki).